astralfields/dotfiles/README.md

 - emkay443 - a friend who helped me with bash
 - lokesh-krishna - for the Nord theme for rofi
 - reddit user /u/\_\_\_\_\_frost\_\_\_ (user deleted) - even though they never actually posted their dotfiles, they were great inspiration.
-I copied the polybar configuration as well as I could.

 # Trivia

-- I currently use this setup by keeping this repo in a folder in my $HOME, and symlinking all files from their actual locations.
+I currently use this setup by keeping this repo in a folder in my $HOME, and symlinking all files from their actual locations.
 This way I can more easily keep things up-to-date on both my desktop PC and laptop, since I just need to add/commit/push changed files, and pull on the other device.
 Then I just need to change comments around since a few